Information on Coronavirus in Rome

 Here you have all the latest information on airports, public transport, attractions and rules and regulations In one page.
 We’re committed to keeping you informed so you can take the necessary measures and be one step closer to getting back to your normal life or get back home safely once the coronavirus in Rome is no longer a threat.

 Governmental Rules and Restrictions in Rome

-Here are the key restrictions and rules to follow set by the Italian Government, which apply in Rome as well as in other cities in the country.
-It is necessary to follow governmental restrictions in Rome and minimise your social interactions to prevent the coronavirus from spreading.
+For further information, you may also visit the official website of the Italian Government by clicking here..
+It is necessary to follow governmental restrictions in Rome to prevent the coronavirus from spreading.
 It’s important not to panic but it’s equally important to be careful.